Assassin-1234/Assassin-1234/README.md

 # Hello World!

-I'm a 16yrs old student.
-I like to contribute to open sourced projects and make fun stuff :)
+I'm a 17yrs old student.
+I like to contribute to open sourced projects and make fun stuff, I specialize in automation and backend with nodejs and databases.
+DM me on Discord @ AssassiN#0002 to hire/collaborate on stuff together!

 ## languages I know:
        🍎 javascript